darkweak/souin/README.md

 ## Project description
 Souin is a new cache system suitable for every reverse-proxy.
 It will be placed on top of your current reverse-proxy whether it's Apache, Nginx or Traefik.
 As it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm, or a kubernetes instance.
+It's RFC compatible, supporting Vary, request coalescing and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234)

 ## Disclaimer
-If you don't need redis or other custom cache providers, it's recommended to use the minimal version.
-You can read the documentation, on [the master branch](https://github.com/darkweak/souin).
+If you need redis or other custom cache providers, you have to use the full-featured version.
+You can read the documentation, on [the full-featured branch](https://github.com/Darkweak/Souin/pull/30) to discover the specific parts.

 ## Configuration
 The configuration file is stored at `/anywhere/configuration.yml`.
 You can edit it provided you fill at least the required parameters as shown below.